Hoang993007/mysql-with-java/README.md

-How to run: use terminal
+@How to run: use terminal

 ~$ cd Src